-When you think of joining yoga, you most often think of stepping into a room full of people, most (or all) of whom you don’t know.
+When you think of joining Yoga Studio, you most often think of stepping into a room full of people, most (or all) of whom you don’t know.
 It feels unfamiliar, a little scary, and nine times out of ten, you have some kind of inadequate thought running through your head—I can’t even touch my toes, I’m going to look foolish, hopefully I don’t fart, etc.

 Perhaps you aren’t new to yoga at all, but you’ve injured your elbow, or low back, or wrist.
 Maybe this injury led you to decide to stop doing yoga because you know you wouldn’t be able to keep pace in your regular class.
 Or possibly, you’ve started seeing a physical therapist and they tell you to stop doing yoga—which is most often because the therapist is unfamiliar with the practice, or more importantly, with the instructor whom you choose to practice with.
 For them, they may picture the age old stereotype of two feet behind the head (paired with a future hip replacement) or they might imagine someone who is really good at teaching stretches.
 Neither of which are (typically) accurate.
 But, because of the unknown, they forbid you from your practice, just in case.